jhumelsine/jhumelsine.github.io/_posts/2023-11-24-hexagonal-architecture-adapter-flexibility.md

 Here's what Bob Martin has to say about this practice in his book: **Clean Code**:
 > These are sometimes a special case for encodings.
 For example, say you are building an ABSTRACT FACTORY for the creation of shapes.
 This factory will be an interface and will be implemented by a concrete class.
 What should you name them?
 IShapeFactory and ShapeFactory?
 I prefer to leave interfaces unadorned.
 The preceding I, so common in today’s legacy wads, is a distraction at best and too much information at worst.
 I don’t want my users knowing that I’m handing them an interface.
 I just want them to know that it’s a ShapeFactory.
 So if I must encode either the interface or the implementation, I choose the implementation.
 Calling it ShapeFactoryImp, or even the hideous CShapeFactory, is preferable to encoding the interface.

-I tended to agree with him on this.
+I tend to agree with him on this.
 I avoided the **I** prefix for interfaces in my career.
 Then a few months ago, I stumbed upon this blog: [I, Interface](https://talesfrom.dev/blog/i-interface).
-The author suggested thinking of _I_ as _I_ rathern than _Interface_.
+The author suggested thinking of **I** as _First Person Singular: I_ rathern than _Interface_.
 This leads interface names that still have the **I** prefix, but in a way that they make so much more sense contextually.
 For example, we can define interfaces with names like:
 * `IPlaceOrders`
 * `IUpdateOrders`
 * `ICancelOrders`